imjohnbo/issue-bot/README.md

 :star: Updated for [the latest version](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/) of [GitHub Actions](https://help.github.com/en/categories/automating-your-workflow-with-github-actions) :star:

 ## Usage
-This GitHub Action will try to find the first open issue with a `radar` label, close it, and link it to a newly created Weekly Radar template issue.
-Finally, it will assign the new issue to `ASSIGNEES`.
+This GitHub Action will find the first open issue with a `radar` label, close it, and link it to a newly created Weekly Radar template issue.
+If there is no open issue with a `radar` label, it will create one.
+Finally, it will assign the new issue to `assignees`.

 ```
 name: Weekly Radar